flutter/website/flutter-for-react-native/index.md

 }));
 ```

-In Flutter, use a [`Drawer`]() widget.
+In Flutter, we can use the `Drawer` widget in combination with a `Scaffold` to create a layout with a Material Design drawer.
+To add a `Drawer` to an app,  wrap it in a `Scaffold` widget.
+The `Scaffold` widget provides a consistent visual structure to apps that follow the [Material Design](https://material.io/design/) guidelines.
+It also supports special Material Design components, such as `Drawers`, `AppBars`, and `SnackBars`.

-The `Drawer` widget is a Material Design panel that slides in horizontally from the edge of a `Scaffold` to show navigation links in an application.
-You can provide a [`Button`](https://docs.flutter.io/flutter/material/RaisedButton-class.html), a [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget or a List of items to display as the child to the `Drawer` widget.
-In the following example, the  [`ListTile`](https://docs.flutter.io/flutter/material/ListTile-class.html)widget provides the navigation on tap.
+The `Drawer` widget is a Material Design panel that slides in horizontally from
+ the edge of a `Scaffold` to show navigation links in an application.
+You can
+  provide a [`Button`](https://docs.flutter.io/flutter/material/RaisedButton-class.html), a [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget, or a list of items to display as the child to the
+  `Drawer` widget.
+In the following example, the  [`ListTile`](https://docs.flutter.io/flutter/material/ListTile-class.html)widget provides the
+  navigation on tap.

 <!-- skip -->
 ```Dart